 If you want more guidance on starter portions for children, see my guide.

-5 Tips to Help Kids Eat Fish
+5 Tips to Help Kids Eat More Seafood

-For my kids, the secret to getting them to eat and like fish was anchored in early introduction and including fish on the menu regularly.
+For my kids, the secret to getting them to eat and like fish was anchored in introducing it early as part of our usual menu, and including it on the menu regularly.
 Patience and consistency are virtues in this endeavor!

 If you missed out on the early introduction part, I believe it’s never too late to introduce fish to your kids.
 Even if you have your own seemingly insurmountable obstacles, go ahead and give it another try—you may reel in some willing eaters!